NeshoNeshev/LawyerServices/README.md

 - [UserController](https://github.com/NeshoNeshev/LawyerServices/blob/master/Web/LaweyrServices.Web/Server/Controllers/UserController.cs)

-#### BlazorWebAssembly.Web.Shared
+#### LawyerServices.Web.Shared

-[BlazorWebAssembly.Web.Shared](https://github.com/NeshoNeshev/BlazorWebAssembly-Template/tree/master/Web/BlazorWebAssembly.Web/Shared) contains view models that are mapped from backend to fronted.
+[LawyerServices.Web.Shared](https://github.com/NeshoNeshev/LawyerServices/tree/master/Web/LaweyrServices.Web/Shared) contains view and input models that are mapped from backend to fronted.

 ## Support

-If you are having problems, please let me know by [raising a new issue](https://github.com/NeshoNeshev/BlazorWebAssembly-Template/issues).
+If you are having problems, please let me know by [raising a new issue](https://github.com/NeshoNeshev/LawyerServices/issues).

 ## License

-This project is licensed with the [MIT license](LICENSE).
+This project is licensed with the [Apache License 2.0](LICENSE).